LeehCoelhoo/Who_is_IA/README.md

 This project aims to demonstrate the potential of artificial intelligence in creating realistic videos that simulate everyday human speech.

-A video was developed using AI-generated avatars and voice, following a “storytelling/desabafo” style script to replicate natural communication patterns such as pauses, hesitations, and informal language.
+Two videos were developed using AI-generated avatars and voice, following a storytelling-style script designed to replicate natural communication patterns such as pauses, hesitations, and informal language.

 The main idea is to challenge the viewer’s perception: